How Is Acute Porphyria Diagnosed?

 (16 listed below)

 a.
-If testing urine please test the first morning urine of the day, ("How to test for Porphyria" Official guidelines for the Porphyria association Dr Janus MD PhD) or 24 hr. test, when symptomatic.
+If testing urine please test the first morning urine of the day, ("How to test for Porphyria" Official guidelines for the Porphyria Association) or 24 hr. test, when symptomatic.

 b.
 All samples must be protected from light; urinary porphyrin concentrations can decrease by up to 50% if kept in the light for 24 hours (Deacon et al. 2001).
 Keep the sample refrigerated or frozen per labs guidelines.

 c.
 A concerning number of HCP and VP patients are well documented in research papers to never have a positive urine PBG test in and out of an attack, it is simply incomplete and dangerous to do only urine testing, and also possibly illegal in the US, the Urine PBG test is not FDA approved test, and may not be used as a sole means of diagnosis.
-An Australian researcher Dr Janus, found that in HCP neither the urine ALA or PBG may be elevated in an attack, and VP patients self report the urine testing is often inconsistent and false negative with attacks.
+Both Australian and american researchers have, found that in VP and HCP neither the urine ALA or PBG may be elevated in an attack, and VP and HCP patients self report the urine testing is often inconsistent and false negative with attacks.

 f.
 Children can have very serious acute porphyria attacks, and they are documented to occur with negative PBG urine testing.
 (Singh, 2003 AIP: An unusual case of hypertension.)

 g.
-Once a patient has a clear porphyria diagnosis there is no need to continue testing ("How to test for Porphyria" Official guidelines for the Porphyria association Dr. Janus MD PhD updated 2017).
+Once a patient has a clear porphyria diagnosis there is no need to continue testing ("How to test for Porphyria" Official guidelines for the Porphyria association 2017).
 Patients have shared horror stories how they had a positive test PBG urine test in an attack and improved with treatment, and then lost their treatment because a further test was a false negative.
 Attacks are clinically diagnosed.
 (Anderson, 2019)

 h.
 Certain antibiotics (methenamine hippurate) can cause false negatives on the urine PBG test (European Porphyria Network).